stackbit/jamstackthemes/content/theme/nextjs-tailwind-starter-blog.md

 archetype:
   - Blog
   - Portfolio
+description: >-
-description: Next.js blogging template with Tailwind CSS.
+  Next.js blogging template with Tailwind CSS.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
+stale: false
 ---

 # Tailwind Nextjs Starter Blog